 NL: What is WC3?

 NL: Oh, I see.

 MG: So that’s what I did.
-I said I can’t do this no more, it just… you know, and when I go by Mackenzie now, they tore down the old Mackenzie and they built the new Mackenzie.
-And when I go by there you now I look at where the flagpole – the flagpole is still there – and I look at it and just shake my head, ‘cause you know it was a lot going on at Mackenzie.
+I said I can’t do this no more, it just — you know, and when I go by Mackenzie now, they tore down the old Mackenzie and they built the new Mackenzie.
+And when I go by there, you know, I look at where the flagpole – the flagpole is still there – and I look at it and just shake my head, because you know it was a lot going on at Mackenzie.
 But like I said a lot of people was able to take it.
 But like I briefly told you on the phone, death is not natural for a seven year old.
 So you know, any time I would come into contact with stuff like that it would just, I don’t know, it did something to me and I could not go back to it.
-‘Cause I would always think all the way back to when I was seven.
+Because I would always think all the way back to when I was seven.

 MG: Yes, Frenchy’s was a hamburger place.